Sultan1993/Kotlin-StyleGuide/README.md

 ### Brace Style

 Only trailing closing-braces should be place on their own line.
-All others appear the same line as preceding code:
+All others appear at the same line as preceding code:

 ```kotlin
 class MyClass {